codepath/android_guides/Automating-Publishing-to-the-Play-Store.md

 5. You will be prompted to download the .p12 file.
 Save it somewhere.

 6. Note the service account email associated with this new account.
-You should see it appear in the Google Developer
+You should see it appear in the Google Developer Console:

    <img src="http://imgur.com/TVm6CLM.png"/>

-6. Use a Gradle plugin such as the [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher).
+7. Use a Gradle plugin such as the [Gradle Play Publisher](https://github.com/Triple-T/gradle-play-publisher).
 Add the following to the top of your `app/build.gradle` file:

    ```gradle
        buildscript {